 - Most of the DVDs from the ADV Films release of Noir contain Easter Eggs, including four anime music videos on disk 7, and a live-action mini-film featuring sock puppet versions of the main characters on disk 6 (called "Noir: The Unsoled Story").

 - The English subtitled version of Urusei Yatsura has Easter eggs in the subtitle text.
 Lum's mother only speaks an untranslated alien language.
 The subtitle, to show that even in the original language the dialog is unintelligible, is written in the "Symbol" font (The Greek letter font).
 By matching the characters to a regular font yields hidden messages.
 One message was "the star wars parody was pretty cool", which is not what she would be saying, but instead referred to an earlier bit in that episode.

-- Doctor Who actually uses them as a plot point; in "Blink", the Doctor hides a message for the future in Easter Eggs in 17 unrelated DVDs.
+- Actually uses as a plot point: in "Blink", the Doctor hides a message for the future in Easter Eggs in 17 unrelated DVDs.
 Appropriately, the message became a real-life Easter Egg on the Series 3 boxset.

 - On a side note, it is worth noting that DVDs of classic Doctor Who stories are stocked with Easter Eggs whereas the only Egg on releases of the new series so far is the "Blink" message.
 Hmmm...

-- The Blink speech wasn't the only one.
-The series 1 and 2 DVD set have the "Do you want to come with me?" promotion as an Easter Egg.
+- The series 1 and 2 DVD set have the "Do you want to come with me?" promotion as an Easter Egg.

 - The DVD version of The Lord of the Rings: The Two Towers contains a hidden video clip of Gollum accepting a MTV award for Best Animated Character.